-Google Analytics is a great tool for tracking your website traffic, analysing trends and seeing the fruits of your labour if your currently trying out a new marketing strategy.
-However, if your like me and on your website a lot, the last thing you want is to unintentionally pollute your Google Analytics data.
-In this article you will learn how to exclude your IP Address from Google Analytics.
+Google Analytics is a great tool for tracking your website traffic, analyzing trends, and seeing the fruits of your labor if you’re currently trying out a new marketing strategy.
+However, if you’re like me and on your website a lot, the last thing you want is to unintentionally pollute your Google Analytics data.
+In this post, you will learn how to exclude an IP Address from Google Analytics.

 For more ways on how to find your IP Address check out What is an IP Address and how to find yours.